How do I join Cork Tri Club?

 Does the Club have any social activities?

 Yes, the social scene usually starts with a “Meet and Greet” night in some pub/hotel in the city.
 This gives new members a chance to find out about our activities and meet some of the more experienced members and some of the other “newbies”.

-There is a summer BBQ in July, this is usually held on a weekend when there is a gap in the competition season or as happened this year (2013) the BBQ was arranged with an away race (Schull, Fastnet Sprint Triathlon), 50 members took part and greatly enjoyed the BBQ afterwards.
+There is a summer BBQ in July, this is usually held on a weekend when there is a gap in the competition season or is arranged with an away race (Schull, Fastnet Sprint Triathlon).

 There is a Christmas dinner held on the last week in November .
-This, for a number of years was an away event with an overnight stay, but recently we have moved it back to the city (this year, 2013, it is again being held in Amicus).
 There is usually a cycle on the morning of the dinner with coffee and scones.
 This will be advertised on the website and the Facebook Page.

 Does the club organise any races?